Earle Page College: Coast run

 Every year since 1980 the college has conducted a charity run from Armidale to Coffs Harbour (220 km) to raise funds for charity, the Children's Medical Research Institute (CMRI).

 The Fundraising activities include the sale of a Discount Card for use within Armidale, an Annual Fashion Extravaganza, Charity Auction, Inter-floor sports, Coast Run Goes Bush a fun run around the UNE campus, and the run itself.
 In 2005, the group raised over $23,500 with the introduction of the Charity Discount Card.
 In 2006, its 27th year, the group raised over $25,000, which was a record for the event.
 In 2007 this record was broken, with over $30,000 raised over the entire year, and again broken in 2008 with over $35, 000 raised.
 In 2010, the committee raised $45,000.

 In all over $400,000 has been raised for Children's Medical Research by this means.

+In 2023, Coast Run merge with the Austin College Charities, taking over the following events CHARTs dinner and the Rainbow run.